 I never made too deep a cut to actually endanger my life and I would disinfect the cuts afterwards so they won’t get infected.
 I was using scar reducing oils to make them less visible.

 I thought it through and that’s the scariest part.

 I knew what I was doing.
 I was very well aware.
 I planed it.
 Made arrangements.
 Covered the evidences.
 Treated results and repeated it again.
 I knew it was wrong and I should hide it and I still remain doing it.

 Made me feel powerful.

 I had an impact.
 I knew something no one else knew.
 I was present at every moment.
 I was in control.
-Not like many other who practise self harm unconsciously – like this colleague of mine who when she’s in s stressful time in her life would get this black outs when she doesn’t know what she’s doing and she just cut herself everywhere.
-Arms, shoulders and even her face are covered in deep cuts.
+Not like many others who practice self-harm unconsciously – like this colleague of mine who when she’s in s stressful time in her life would get this blackout when she doesn’t know what she’s doing and she just cut herself everywhere.
+Arms, shoulders, and even her face are covered in deep cuts.

 She was hurting herself too so I felt like she could understand what I felt so I shared my secret with her.
 I don’t even know her name anymore.
 We no longer talk but the fact that someone somewhere knew and actually understand was so relieving for me.

 Most important for me was that she was a stranger.